-The geographic focus of the 2015 Budget as laid out in NBM 119 must be followed to maximize employment generation and poverty reduction in the provinces with the most number of poor families, those with the highest incidence and those with multiple climate and geo hazard vulnerabilities.
-The RDCs, CSOs, LGUs and other stakeholders can be consulted on the proposed strategies of the GOCC and can be encouraged to provide technical assistance; and
+The geographic focus of the 2015 Budget as laid out in NBM 119 must be followed to maximize employment generation and poverty reduction in the provinces and cities with the most number of poor families, those with the highest incidence and those with multiple climate and geo hazard vulnerabilities.
+The RDCs, CSOs, LGUs and other stakeholders should be consulted on the proposed strategies of the agency and should be encouraged to provide technical assistance;

-- 3.4.4 Sustain Public-Private Partnerships (PPPs) (referring to BOT projects with the private sector financing/constructing and/or operating projects which traditionally would be within the ambit of the public sector) and minimizing the risks associated with these projects by building the environment for solicited bids and the capacity to identify and monitor contingent liabilities; Feasibility studies funds have been provided for DPWH and the PPPCP which can be accessed for the preparatory studies and build the market case for the proposed projects.
-For the NEDA Board approved projects, strategic support in terms of right-of-way acquisition, access roads, and other contract conditions can be incorporated in the budget proposal to better ensure successful projects. - 3.4.5 Promote open data to increase public access and awareness on budget data/information to facilitate appreciation for purposes of analysis, transparency and accountability.
-Accordingly, the posting of bids and awards on the Philgeps, and the publication of the Transparency Seal and ARTA Citizen Charter will continue to be Good Governance Conditions under the PBB to institutionalize these transparency conditions. - 3.5 Medium-Term Information Technology Harmonization Initiative (MITHI) a coherent process, jointly undertaken by DBM, DOST Information and Communications Technology Office (ICTO), and NEDA, for the planning, budgeting, implementation, monitoring and evaluation of proposed government-wide information and communication technology programs and projects.
-These project proposals as indicated in the agencies' Information Systems Strategic Plans shall be subject to evaluation by the MITHI steering committee in accordance with DBM-DOST-NEDA JMC 2012-01. - 3.6 Other Public Financial Management Policies
+- 3.4.4 Sustain Public-Private Partnerships (PPPs) or BOT projects with the private sector financing/constructing and/or operating projects minimize the risks associated with these projects by building the environment for solicited bids and the capacity to identify and monitor contingent liabilities.
+Feasibility studies funds have been provided for DPWH and the PPPCP which can be accessed for the preparatory studies and build the market case for the proposed projects.
+For the NEDA Board approved projects, strategic support in terms of right-of-way acquisition, access roads, and other contract conditions can be incorporated in the budget proposal to better ensure successful projects; and - 3.4.5 Promote open data to increase public access and awareness on budget data/information to facilitate appreciation and analysis, to promote transparency and accountability.
+Accordingly, the posting of bids and awards on the PhilGeps, and the publication of the Transparency Seal and ARTA Citizen Charter will continue to be Good Governance Conditions under the PBB to institutionalize these transparency conditions. - 3.5 Medium-Term Information Technology Harmonization Initiative (MITHI) a coherent process, jointly undertaken by DBM, DOST Information and Communications Technology Office (ICTO), and NEDA for the planning, budgeting, implementation, monitoring and evaluation of proposed government-wide information and communication technology programs and projects.
+These project proposals indicated in the agencies' Information Systems Strategic Plans shall be subject to evaluation by the MITHI steering committee in accordance with DBM-DOST-DBM JMC 2012-01.

-As a means for further improving transparency, efficiency and effectiveness in government operations, GOCCs shall also incorporate the budgetary implications of the following public sector reforms on their proposals:
+3.6 Other Public Financial Management Policies

-- 3.6.1 Cost recovery measures to assist in the revenue enhancement efforts and improve service delivery, pursuant to Administrative Order No. 31 dated October 1, 2012. - 3.6.2 Implementation of the National Guidelines on Internal Control Systems pursuant to DBM CL No. 2008-08 dated October 23, 2008, the Philippine Government Internal Audit Manual, issued thru
+As a means for further improving transparency, efficiency and effectiveness in government operations, agencies shall also incorporate the budgetary implications of the following public sector reforms on their proposals:

-CL No. 2011-05 dated May 19, 2011, and the creation and strengthening of an Internal Audit Service/Unit and a Management Division/Unit in Agencies concerned as provided under CL No. 2008-5 dated April 14, 2008;
+- 3.6.1 Cost recovery measures to assist in the revenue enhancement efforts and improve service delivery, pursuant to Administrative Order No. 31 dated October 1, 2012. - 3.6.2 Implementation of the National Guidelines on Internal Control Systems pursuant to DBM CL No. 2008-08 dated October 23, 2008, the Philippine Government Internal Audit Manual, issued thru CL No. 2011-05 dated May 19, 2011, and the creation and strengthening of an Internal Audit Service/Unit and a Management Division/Unit in Agencies concerned as provided under CL No. 2008-5 dated April 14, 2008; - 3.6.3 Pursuit of ISO 9001:2008 (Quality Management System) certification and implementation of other quality management improvement programs to further institutionalize and enhance government processes, systems and operations as mandated under EO No. 605 dated February 23, 2007.
+The setting up of a Quality Management System following ISO guidelines will be among the conditions required for the PBB in 2014 and 2015.
+Agencies will have to target the accreditation of at least one front line service under ISO each year;